nstep2/ExonTrapGenome/README.md

    - Change your working directory to the `install_scripts` folder.

 5. **Create Conda Environment:**
-   - Run `ET_create_env.sh` to create a Conda environment named `ET_env`.
+   - Run `bash ET_create_env.sh` to create a Conda environment named `ET_env`.

 6. **Download Sequence Data:**
-   - Execute `ET_download_fastq.sh` to download the required data files into the `ET_seq_reads` folder.
+   - Execute `bash ET_download_fastq.sh` to download the required data files into the `ET_seq_reads` folder.
 Note that this may require approximately 700 GB of available disk space and may take several hours, as data will be fetched from ENA (European Nucleotide Archive).

 7. **Download Additional Resources:**
-   - Run `ET_download_resources.sh` to download many of the cited resources needed by the scripts.
+   - Run `bash ET_download_resources.sh` to download many of the cited resources needed by the scripts.

 8. **Activate Conda Environment:**
    - Activate the Conda environment `ET_env`.

 9. **Initialize the Project:**
-   - Run the Python script `ET_initialize.py` to set up the project for analysis.
+   - Run `python ET_initialize.py` to set up the project for analysis.

 Following these steps will ensure that you have all the necessary files and environments in place to run the analyses for your molecular biology research project.